Audiosurf

-Audiosurf is a puzzle rhythm game created by Invisible Handlebar, a company founded by Dylan Fitterer.
+Audiosurf is a 2008 music-based puzzle video game created by Invisible Handlebar, a company founded by Dylan Fitterer.
 Its track-style stages visually mimic the music the player chooses, while the player races across several lanes collecting colored blocks that appear in sync with the music.
-The game was released on February 15, 2008 over Steam, a few days after winning the Independent Games Festival 2008 Excellence in Audio Award, heavily influenced by the soundtrack composed by Pedro Macedo Camacho.
+The game was released on February 15, 2008, over Steam, a few days after winning the Independent Games Festival 2008 Excellence in Audio Award, heavily influenced by the soundtrack composed by Pedro Macedo Camacho.
 The full version was for a long time only available for purchase through Steam, but was later released as a retail product in Europe, by Ascaron.
 Audiosurf was the first third-party game to use Valve's Steamworks technology.
 The Zune HD version was also released as Audiosurf: Tilt.
-The sequel, Audiosurf 2, was released to Steam Early Access in 2013 and was taken out of early access in 2015.
+A sequel, Audiosurf 2, was released in May 2015.